-India, Maldives sign currency swap agreement for $400 million and Rs 30 billion
+India extends ‘support’ of $400 million, Rs 3,000 crore currency swap to Maldives

-Maldivian President Mohammed Muizzu thanked New Delhi for its assistance, which he said would boost Male’s dwindling foreign exchange reserves.
+Maldivian President Mohammed Muizzu thanked New Delhi for its assistance, which he said would boost Malé’s dwindling foreign exchange reserves.

-India and the Maldives on Monday signed a currency swap agreement of $400 million and Rs 30 billion aimed at helping the island nation boost its dwindling foreign exchange reserves.
+The Union government on Monday extended $400 million “support” and a bilateral currency swap of Rs 3,000 crore to the Maldives.

+The move aims to help the island nation boost its dwindling foreign exchange reserves.

 This came after Maldives President Mohamed Muizzu, who is on a four-day visit to India, met Prime Minister Narendra Modi at the Hyderabad House in Delhi on Monday.